But, there are times when using manual focus is better and vice versa.

-Let’s look at some focusing options, when and where to use them, and also consider where to focus to get your ideal shot.
+Let’s look at some focusing options, when to use them, and where to focus for your ideal shot.

-Another issue with manual focus is that it can be difficult for the lens to focus if you’re shooting in a dimly lit environment.
+Another issue with manual focus is that it can be difficult for the lens to focus in a dimly lit environment.

 Luckily, many DSLRs these days have features to assist with manual focusing.

-For example, on a Canon camera, the focus point that is in focus will light up when the proper focus is achieved.
-A focus confirmation light will also turn on.
+For example, on a Canon camera, the focus point lights up when the focus is made.
+The focus confirmation light will also come on.

 Autofocus is when the camera intelligently adjusts the lens to focus on your subject.

-The subject greatly influences how well your camera autofocuses.
-The most important factors influencing autofocus is the level of light, contrast, and motion–either of the subject or the camera.
+The subject influences how well your camera autofocuses.
+Autofocus is most affected by the level of light, contrast, and any motion caused by the subject or camera.

-In these situations, the lens will focus back and forth, looking for something to lock onto.
+In these situations, the lens will focus back and forth, without locking onto a point within the frame.

-Today’s DSLRs and lenses can focus faster and more accurately than ever, but as with other automatic functions like metering and exposure, you still need to take control of your camera somewhat to get the best results.
+Today’s DSLRs and lenses generally have strong focusing abilities.
+But you still need to take control of your camera somewhat to get the best images.

 In the image of the baby artichokes below, I focused on the front middle artichoke.
 The artichoke in the foreground is also in focus.
 We read from left to right, so it makes sense for the subjects in the middle or right hand of the frame to be more in focus.

-For the image of the stone fruit on the right below, I focused on the fruit at the front, which gave me a blurry background.
+For the image of the red fruit, I focused on the fruit at the front, which gave me a blurry background.

-You would use this mode in a situation where you need to capture movement, such as pour or action shots taken in a restaurant or kitchen.
+You’d use this mode to capture movements, such as pour or action shots taken in a restaurant or kitchen.

-If you’re half-pressing the shutter to focus, this autofocus mode can make it difficult for you to utilize the focus and recompose method.
-Because the camera keeps focusing, it can potentially focus on the wrong part of the scene or subject.
+If you’re half-pressing the shutter to focus, this autofocus mode can make it challenging to use the focus and recompose method.
+Because the camera keeps focusing, it might focus on the wrong part of the scene or subject.

 If you want to take action shots, it’s a good idea to use back button focus.